10 Snakes That Rest On Incredibly Thin Branches

 Image owner: Thai National Parks – CC BY 4.0

 One of the dozens of slug/snail-eating snakes on Earth.
-The keeled slug snake belongs to the 30-member Pareas family, and ranges from the forests of Java to Vietnam.
+The keeled slug snake belongs to the 30-member Pareas group, and ranges from the forests of Java to Vietnam.
 They’re usually found on low branches or bushes 1-2 metres above ground, where they rest on some of the thinnest branches imaginable.
-At 50-60cm, this species has little mass to cause them to snap and send them to a likely doom.
-This harmless snake has no venom whatsoever.

 Keeled slug snakes (Pareas carinatus) prey on slugs as well as snails.
 If they couldn’t rest on ultra-thin branches, then their schemes would likely be over, as their main prey tend to be found sliming along these outer areas the most.
-Pareas carinatus isn’t an especially fast snake, slithering at a steady pace in order to creep up stealthily.
-However, its balance is supreme, and they instinctively wrap around a lower section of their body for support while stationary.
+The keeled slug snake’s strategy is to creep up on snails incredibly slowly, advancing along the branch at a steady pace.
+However, its balance is supreme, as they constantly intertwine themselves with the branch like a piece of spaghetti.

 8 Asian vine snake